agiordan101/ft_ssl/README.md

 ===

 "help" can be pass as command to print commands summary.
 **Random** exemples with possible flags is given for each commands.
+More exemples in unitests folder.

 Message Digest commands
 -